The Harmonica Competition

 A few people have asked why I decided to write this and how I came up with the idea.
 This post should explain the background.

-When I was quite a lot younger, I was very into playing the harmonica (or ‘blues harp’ to use the colloquial expression for the diatonic instrument).
+When I was younger, I was very into playing the harmonica (or ‘blues harp’ to use the colloquial expression for the diatonic instrument).
 I was in a number of bands and participated in various gigs etc. The fact you can carry one in your pocket also tends to lend itself well to one-off, solo or accompanied ad-hoc performances in a variety of social situations.

-In 1994, I got to hear about a harmonica competition that was taking place in Colwyn Bay, North Wales, so I decided to head up there to participate.
+I got to hear about a harmonica competition that was taking place in Colwyn Bay, North Wales, so I decided to head up there to participate.
 When I arrived, it became apparent that the competition was like a microcosm of society, albeit viewed through the prism of this niche wind instrument.

 I met an investment banker who was there with his mistress.
 Later I struck up a conversation with a couple of fellows from Birmingham and after a short period of time, it became apparent that they were car thieves.
 There were a number of ex-miners who played in brass bands – and some were quite keen on consuming copious quantities of brown ale too.
 There was also the usual collection of pony-tailed, leather-trouser wearing muso types you tend to get at any kind of musical gathering.
 I didn’t talk so much to them, but the conversations I eavesdropped on were quite entertaining (for me, anyway).

 There was also a collection of very bored women, most of whom were the wives, girlfriends and mistresses of the contestants.
 I understand there are quite a few talented and prominent female harmonica players these days as well as dedicated Facebook groups and so on.
-Back in 1994, however, apart from Willie Mae Thornton, they seemed to be a bit of a rarity – or at least I didn’t encounter many.
+Back then, however, apart from Willie Mae Thornton, they seemed to be a bit of a rarity – or at least I didn’t encounter many.

 The competition progressed and I played my piece which was mainly improvisation and train impressions (this is a de rigueur skill for blues harp players, by the way) .
 I noticed that the judges were quite demanding, fastidious and sticklers for the rules.
 I somehow made it through my performance, nonetheless.